dalibo/emaj/docs/en/otherFunctions.rst

 The function does not process E-Maj triggers (log triggers or triggers protecting against *TRUNCATE*).

-The triggers referenced as “not to be automatically disabled during E-Maj rollbacks” are registered into the *emaj.emaj_enabled_trigger* table.
+The triggers referenced as “not to be automatically disabled during E-Maj rollbacks” are registered into the *emaj.emaj_ignored_app_trigger* table.
 This table contains 3 columns:

 * trg_schema : schema of the table holding the trigger
 * trg_table : table holding the trigger